p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 Which exit is best for Omoide Yokocho?

 Use the West Exit or Central West Exit.
-Omoide Yokocho is on the west side of JR Shinjuku Station, near the narrow food alley area often visited for yakitori and casual drinks.
+Omoide Yokocho is on the west side of JR Shinjuku Station, near the narrow food alley area known for yakitori and casual drinks.

 Which exit is best for the Tokyo Metropolitan Government Building?